Excel Data Model (Table of Contents)

 - Data Models also makes our analysis much simpler as compared to using a number of complicated formulae all across the workbook.

 This is a guide to Data Model in Excel.
-Here we discuss how to create Data Model in Excel along with practical examples and downloadable excel template.
+Here we discuss how to create Data Model in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –